Dre Campbell Farm

 Neem Oil

-Neem oil is a natural oil that can deter Japanese beetles [2].
+Neem oil is a natural pesticide that can help deter Japanese beetles and reduce feeding damage [4].
 It can also kill other insects that you do not want on your plants.

 You can buy a neem oil-based product.